-Figure 6: Meta-regression lines for σ and τ.
+Figure 6: Meta-regression curve for τ.
 The predictor variable is ISI.
+The quadratic relationship between ISI and tau somehow resembles the one predicted by the State Regulation hypothesis (Metin et al., 2016)

 These results suggest that ISI does not alter the difference on the usual reaction speed, but on intertrial variability.
 On one side, as ISI increases, differences in intertrial variability of usual responses tend to mitigate; on the other side, there seems to be an optimum of differences in reaction time lapses at around 3 seconds of ISI.